linde/acm-shift-left/README.md

-## Anthos Config Management "Shift Left" Exploration
+## Anthos Config Management Shift Left Exploration

-This is an example minial repo to explore the topic of guardrails as it relates to enviroment configuration and how one might might implement controls at different points in the config lifecycle.
-The "Shift Left" analogy relates to application development where one tries to "shift left" testing so that it occurs as early in the cycle and as far away from production as possible.
+This is an example minimal repo to explore the topic of guardrails as it relates to enviroment configuration and how one might might implement controls at different points in the config lifecycle.
+The "shift left" analogy relates to application development where one tries to shift left testing time-wise so that it occurs as early in the cycle and as far away from production as possible.
 Anthos Configuration Management (ACM) provides tools to accomplish this for policy and configuration across clusters and across clouds and on-prem.